jfx/wud/README.md

 # wud.sh : Wait Until Deployment !

-wud.sh is a bash program to easily waits for a deployment to complete.
+wud.sh is a bash program to wait for a deployment to complete.

 ## Usage